WojciechMula/recovercr3/README.rst

 to separate files.

 The only assumption is that the files were saved in continues ranges of disc sectors.
-If we didn't remove any pictures from memory card during our photo sessions, this assumption is very likely to hold, and recovering photos should be seamless.
+If we didn't remove any pictures from the memory card during our photo sessions, this assumption is very likely to hold, and recovering photos should be seamless.
 Even if we removed some, don't panic and give the tool a try.